Navigation

 • Volunteer Lawyers Network

-• Hennepin County Help Desk (skyway level of Hennepin County Government Center)
+• Hennepin County District Court Self-Help Desk (A-Tower, Floor 20 of Hennepin County Government Center)

 Hennepin County, Minnesota